 Emeryville, CA or Glendale, CA

 The National Union of Healthcare Workers (NUHW) is searching for a talented, hard-working individual committed to building a powerful and democratic union.
-The successful candidate for this position will be values-driven, self-motivated and resourceful, with the skills, experience, and enthusiasm to lead the Union’s legislative, electoral, and community relations activities throughout California.
+The successful candidate for this position will be values-driven, self-motivated, and resourceful, with the skills, experience, and enthusiasm to lead the Union’s legislative, electoral, and community relations activities throughout California and Hawaii.
 This position leads and supervises the work of the staff that directly reports to them and collaborates with all Union staff in the overall development and implementation of NUHW’s strategic, organizational plans, while embracing NUHW’s principles, values, and culture.
-The position will work out of our Emeryville (SF Bay Area) or Glendale (Greater Los Angeles) office.
+The position will work out of our Emeryville (San Francisco Bay Area) or Glendale (Greater Los Angeles) office.

 - Directing the electoral and grassroots lobbying work of other staff and rank-and-file leaders, providing educational materials, training as necessary, and logistical support.

-- Developing strategies for funding for public programs.
+- Developing strategies for funding of public programs.